JonHarder/racket-go/README.md

   - game timer
   - keep game tree to move forward/backward/laterally in game state
   - load and save smart game format files
+  - save game should keep track of turn count and correctly display last played stone (this should be covered in sgf format game save overhaul